 In line with the recommendations of our regulators, we firmly believe that all our patients should have choice and options in the treatment they are offered so that they can decide their preferences.
 Where specialist treatment is required we are fortunate to be able to refer our patients to leading clinicians in Central London as appropriate.
 Our patients benefit from the choices we offer, including orthodontic treatment and Invisalign braces.

-If you are interested in joining our practice, please contact us on 0207 679 7186 or internal number x 37186 or pop in to see us when convenient.
+If you are interested in joining our practice, please contact us on 020 7380 0034 or pop in to see us when convenient.

-The Dental Centre at UCL, situated on the 5th floor of the UCL Health Centre 3 Gower Place, next to the UCL Student Union, has been established for more than 60 years.
+The Dental Centre at UCL, used to be situated on the 5th floor of the UCL Health Centre 3 Gower Place, next to the UCL Student Union, has been established for more than 60 years and has now relocated to 139 Euston Road.
 We provide a wide range of dental care to UCL students, staff and members of the public including NHS, Private and Denplan treatment.